John P. Hussman, Ph.D.

 Our late-2017 adaptation didn’t require us to introduce clever or complex new elements to our investment discipline.
 Instead, it required us to “unlearn” the warning signs that historically placed “limits” on speculation, and instead to prioritize valuations and market internals.
 In short, we became content to gauge valuations, and the presence or absence of speculative or risk-averse investor psychology, without assuming that there is any well-defined “limit” to either.

 Still, it’s one thing to refrain from fighting speculation amid record valuations.
 It’s another thing to embrace speculation amid record valuations.
 When market internals are favorable, there can be a reasonable middle ground: to accept moderate amounts of market exposure – coupled with position limits or safety nets that constrain risk.
-These criteria fall into what Graham would describe as “intelligent speculation” – kept within minor limits.
+These criteria fall into what Graham would describe as “intelligent speculation.”
+As I observed last September, these later refinements “basically amount to criteria for accepting moderate amounts of market exposure – coupled with position limits or safety nets that constrain risk – even in conditions where valuations imply poor long-term returns.”
+Taken together, the adaptations we’ve made during the recent bubble restore the strategic flexibility that allowed us to admirably navigate decades of complete market cycles, bubbles, and collapses, prior to the Federal Reserve’s experimental foray into zero-interest rate policy.

 Unlike valuations, where we are extremely open about our methods, shifts in market internals are very discrete, and one doesn’t want to respond to market behavior at the exact moment everyone else does.
 That said, I’m very open about the underlying principles: 1) when investors are inclined to speculate, they tend to be indiscriminate about it, and 2) when two securities diverge, the dispersion provides information about factors that they do not share in common.
 Our own methods involve a very broad signal-extraction from market behavior, but the general features can be captured by examining multiple concepts of “uniformity” – breadth (advancing/declining issues), participation (% of stocks moving jointly), leadership (new highs/lows), price-volume behavior (sponsorship), trend and momentum-related indicators, credit spreads, and similar measures.

-I originally developed our gauge of market internals in 1998, and it was enormously helpful in navigating the collapses of the tech bubble and the mortgage bubble.
-As I noted last year, we recently adopted a slightly more “permissive” threshold in our gauge of market internals when interest rates are near zero and certain measures of risk-aversion are well-behaved.
+I noted last year that part of our response to zero-interest rate policy was to adopt a slightly more “permissive” threshold in our gauge of market internals when interest rates are near zero and certain measures of risk-aversion are well-behaved.
 A more permissive threshold captures the idea that tossing deranged Fed policy into the mix boosts the implications of a given improvement in market internals.
 The main effect is to promote a more constructive shift following material market losses.
 Presently, however, our assessment of market internals remains unfavorable.

 The chart below presents the cumulative total return of the S&P 500 in periods where our measures of market internals have been favorable, accruing Treasury bill interest otherwise.
 The chart is historical, does not represent any investment portfolio, does not reflect valuations or other features of our investment approach, and is not an assurance of future outcomes.
 On average, our gauge of market internals shifts about twice a year, though about 25% of shifts persist for fewer than 6 weeks, and about 25% persist for 40 weeks or longer.
 We don’t attempt to forecast these shifts.
 We simply respond to them.